fbpx

 • Sunscreen

-It would be best if you also considered leaving a running jacket or some long-sleeved T-shirts permanently at work so that you can still get out during the winter months.
+You should also consider leaving a running jacket or some long-sleeved t-shirts permanently in your lock at work so that you can still get out during the winter months.

 A gym bag filled with shoes, headphones, an apple and a phone.

-The standard 15 minutes out and then turning back is a classic, and you’d be surprised at how many different options are out there once you get out and explore.
+The standard 15 minutes out and then turn back on yourself is a classic and you’d be surprised how many different options are out there once you get out and explore.

-In addition to staying well hydrated during the morning, we recommend you take a pre-run snack.
-Bananas, a handful of nuts, or an energy bar would work well for this morning snack.
+In addition to keeping well hydrated during the morning, we recommend you take a pre-run snack.
+Bananas, a handful of nuts, or an energy bar would work well.

-We recommend having this snack 90 minutes or 1 hour before your run to give your body ample time to digest it.
+We recommend you have this snack 90 minutes or 1 hour before your run, to give your body ample time to digest it.

 A person drinking water.